Jelmerro/nus/README.md

 This file does not support any other config, but just the overrides object like above.
 You are free to have both a config and an overrides file, but if you have the same package name in both files the overrides file has priority.

+#### Git overrides

+In case of git(hub) packages, you can supply a commit-ish argument, which means any tag, sha hash, or branch which can be supplied as an argument to `git checkout`.
+For example, `#1.0.0`, `#c1f134d` or `#master` are all valid, the `#` is optional in the nus config, but you might want to list it with the `#` to be explicit about git package overrides.
+Unlike npm semver ranges and versions, these are not checked for validity before installing, so unlike invalid semver ranges, supplying an invalid git override will prevent `npm install` from working.

 ## License